ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       ``<species_name>.ux``, ``<species_name>.uy`` and ``<species_name>.uz``, the normalized
       momenta in the x, y and z direction respectively, which are all ``0.`` by default.

-    * ``uniform``: uniform probability distribution between a minumum and a maximum value.
+    * ``uniform``: uniform probability distribution between a minimum and a maximum value.
       The x, y and z directions are sampled independently and the final momentum space is a cuboid.
       The parameters that control the minimum and maximum domain of the distribution are ``<species_name>.u<x,y,z>_min`` and ``<species_name>.u<x,y,z>_max`` in each